IIIF/guides/guides/navplace.md

 ---

-IIIF Presentation API 3 was extended to include a property called `navPlace`.
+[IIIF Presentation API 3](https://iiif.io/api/presentation/3.0/) was extended to include a property called `navPlace`.
 The property contains geographic coordinates in the form of [GeoJSON-LD](https://geojson.org/geojson-ld/).
 This guide will show `navPlace` within a IIIF Manifest, and then demonstrate how to process and display the information from the property using javascript and the [Leaflet JS library](https://leafletjs.com/).

 ## Why Leaflet?
-Leaflet is one of the most widely used and easy to understand javascript web mapping libraries with excellent API documentation, tutorial materials and broad browser compatibility.
-Using Leaflet as the base will offer the most understandable instructions to a large audience.
+Leaflet is one of the most widely used and easy to understand javascript web mapping libraries with excellent API documentation, tutorial materials, and broad browser compatibility.
+Using Leaflet as the base technology will offer the most understandable instructions to a large audience.
 You can learn more about Leaflet at [https://leafletjs.com/](https://leafletjs.com/).

 ## The `navPlace` Property
 In simple terms, `navPlace` is used to supply geographic coordinates pertinent to a [IIIF resource type](https://iiif.io/api/presentation/3.0/#2-resource-type-overview).
-Note that the coordinates do not imply any level of accuracy, temporality, or state of existence.
+Note that the coordinates used do not imply any level of accuracy, temporality, or state of existence.
 You can read more about the `navPlace` property on the [IIIF Presentation API 3 extensions page](https://iiif.io/api/extension/navplace/).

-## Set up an HTML page with Leaflet
+## Set up a HTML Page with Leaflet
 The [Leaflet Quickstart Guide](https://leafletjs.com/examples/quick-start/) was used as a basis for this guide, and should be viewed at your convenience to learn more about the tools Leaflet has to offer.

 1. Generate a new basic HTML page with a specific container element for Leaflet.
-Make sure to include the leaflet.css and leaflet.js script.
+Make sure to [include the leaflet.css and leaflet.js script](https://leafletjs.com/SlavaUkraini/examples/quick-start/#preparing-your-page).

     ```html
     <html>